May 3-4, 2018, Visby, Gotland, Sweden

 |Therése Kullåker||Business developer at Region Gotland and coordinator of the strategic collaboration between Region Gotland and Uppsala University.|

 |Mikael Wiberg||Professor of Human-computer Interaction and Head of the Department of Informatics at Umeå University, Sweden.|

-Day 2 provides constructive scientific and editorial feedback to the authors of included papers.
-The aim is to stimulate the production of high-quality journal articles.
-Authors present their papers, followed by a developmental discussion where senior scholars (Table 1) and other authors provide developmental feedback.
+The second day provides constructive scientific and editorial feedback to the authors of research articles.
+The aim is to promote the production of high-quality journal articles.
+Authors present their papers, followed by a developmental discussion where senior scholars and other authors provide developmental feedback.
 Each paper will have at least one designated discussant.
 For each paper, there will be a short presentation (max 10 minutes) and a thorough discussion (30 minutes).